 It’s a challenging time for businesses and leaders everywhere.
 More than ever before, we all need ideas to connect, recognise and support our people in meaningful ways, through difficult times.
-We hope this resource centre helps bring you inspiration, insights and practical ideas to help you navigate the world we’re now in.
-Check back as we’ll be updating this hub weekly with new resources and fresh content.
+We hope this resource centre helps bring you inspiration, insights and practical ideas to help you navigate the new normal and beyond.
 If you’re looking for more support with the COVID-19 pandemic, please click here to learn how we’re helping our current clients.

 Stay safe and well,

 We’ve always believed in open and honest communications, but now is the time to further anchor employees’ trust in their employers.
 How can you reassure employees of business actions, and keep them informed on important company updates?

 3 insights on connecting employees in times of crisis

 While leaders might not be labelling their crisis response plan as an 'employee engagement strategy,' we’ve seen organisations introduce practices that enable and cultivate engagement.
 Here are three employee communication strategies you can put in place to engagement and connections now and into the future.